Orlando Vacation Tips: 8 Ways to Plan a Successful Trip

 Book Accommodations Early

 Orlando houses different types of accommodations.
 Resorts remain a major draw with themed designs and special perks.
 However, travelers also pay for those perks – sometimes in a big way.
-Some Orlando resort hotels can reach as high as $800 per night, depending on the location and amenities.
+Some Orlando resort hotels charge as high as $800 per night, depending on the location and amenities.

 In addition to hotels, Orlando offers thousands of vacation rentals at a fraction of the price.
 Many of these rental homes are also located near top attractions, including Disney World and Universal Studios.

-To save money, have more privacy and enjoy more space, book a rental accommodation in advance.
+To save money, have more privacy and enjoy more space, book an Orlando rental home in advance.
 Rental options include one- and two-bedroom condos to five-bedroom houses for large groups.
 Even better, some even cost as low as $150 per night during peak season.
 View available Orlando vacation rentals.

 Pick a Few Parks, Not All

 Before trying to do everything, pick a few parks.
 This allows the group to enjoy two full days at a park versus a few hours or just one day.
-Those with young children may want to pick just one park and spend the entire week there.
+Those with young children should choose just one park and spend the entire week there.
 Visiting just one allows families to get the full experience, removes the stress of doing too much and keep little ones from fun-burnout.
 In addition, visitors won’t spend as much on single-day tickets, parking, or feel exhausted once they drive or fly home.

 Buy Tickets in Advance

 Due to popularity, buy all tickets in advance.
 This includes airline flights, theme parks passes, special shows and reservations for special events.
 Look for early-bird discounts and special offers as well.
-Many sites offer package deals, reward early bookings and have additional perks for those who plan.
+Many sites offer package deals, reward early bookings and have additional perks.

 Budget for Extras

-For those new to Orlando, it doesn’t take long to notice little things add up.
+If new to Orlando, it doesn’t take long to notice little things add up.
 Start with the things easy to forget: phone chargers, ponchos, umbrellas, sunscreen, sunglasses, hats, etc. Then factor in parking fees at amusement parks – as much as $20 per day at each park.
-Next, remember the souvenirs, dining and extra items needed.
+Next, remember the souvenirs, dining, shows and souvenirs.